1. Statement tiles

 4. Wow wallpaper

 Wallpaper makes a big statement with relatively little effort, and some people do it better than others.
-A bathroom trip at both Brasserie Harricana (where the wallpaper is an invitation to leave your mark, graffiti-style) and Lawrence (beautiful illustrations of Victorian faces) is worth the while just for the wallpaper.
-At Agrikol the giant palm frond wallpaper and pastel colours will make you feel like you’re in the Caribbean, while L’Gros Luxe in Little Burgundy makes damask cool again.
+A bathroom trip at both Brasserie Harricana (where the wallpaper is an invitation to leave your mark, graffiti-style) and Lawrence (beautiful illustrations of Victorian faces) is worth the while just for the wallpaper, while L’Gros Luxe in Little Burgundy makes damask cool again.

 5. Bar seating